ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology-latest.md

 # Computing Context

 This section introduces the term computing context in order to simplify the definition of attestation terminology.

 The number of approaches and solutions to create things that provide the same capabilities as a “simple physical device” continuously increases.
 Examples include but are not limited to: the compartmentalization of physical resources, the separation of software instances with different dependencies in dedicated containers, and the nesting of virtual components via hardware-based and software-based solutions.

-In essence, every physical device is a composite of components that are potential computing contexts capable of taking on the roles of attestee or verifier.
-The scope and application of these roles can range from continuous mutual attestation of every component in the hierarchy of the composite that constitutes a single distinguishable endpoint on the management plane, to sporadic attestation of the integrity of an experiment in earth orbit.
+In essence, every physical or logical system is a composite.
+Every component in that composite is a potential computing context capable of taking on the roles of attestee or verifier.
+The scope and application of these roles can range from continuous mutual attestation procedure, in which every component in a hierarchically structured composite that constitutes a single distinguishable endpoint on the management plane, to sporadic attestation of the integrity of an experiment in earth orbit.

 Analogously, the increasing number of features and functions start to blur the lines that are required to categorize each solution and approach precisely.
 To address that increasingly difficult categorization, the term computing context defines the characteristics of the entities that can take on the role of an attestee – and in consequence the role of a verifier.
 This approach is intended to provide a stable basis of definitions for future solutions that continuous to remain viable long-term.